pyrsmk/dumb-queue/README.md

 // You can, of course, use non-async functions with the help of `async` which will
 // always return a promise.
 queue(async () => someSyncSlowAction3())

+// Wait until the queue is empty. await queue.wait()
 ```

 Compatibility